Flight-Free-UK/flight_free_uk_website/source/posts/flight-free-2021-poppy-okotcha.html.markdown

 ##### This experience of travel connected me to place.
 I felt the size of the Earth and all the people filling her.
 She felt small and homey.

 If aviation transformed overnight into a carbon-negative industry, I’d still choose to travel on land.

+Flying is a perfect example of how, when it comes to climate change, the actions of the privileged few can harm so many of those contributing the least to this problem.

+In my eyes going flight free is a responsible use of privilege.
+In the world we live in, of course, not everyone has this choice; going flight free can be costly and time-hungry.
+But some of us do, and while we push for changes that make it possible for everyone, it’s a huge power to be able to choose to go flight free or at least travel more consciously if we can.

+Here are some questions that I ask myself before travelling:

+1. do I need to make this trip?
+2. can I make this trip with other people either by sharing a ride or taking public transport?
+3. is there a less carbon-heavy transport option, for example, the train?

+I have family scattered over the globe: my dad in Nigeria, and others in South Africa, America and Europe.

+So I get that not flying is not for everyone, and there is no shame or judgement in that.
+We exist within systems that are rooted in profit over human and planetary wellbeing, so we can only do as much as we can with our given situations.
+As with all these things, there is no one-size-fits-all and that’s ok.

+If we have a particular set of opportunities and privileges that are conducive to making this choice, it’s there, if we want it.